rh5140/DH110/Assignment01/README.md

 ![image](https://user-images.githubusercontent.com/40257341/194002775-c17273a4-1423-4294-80d9-a21611f1aaad.png)
 ![image](https://user-images.githubusercontent.com/40257341/194002839-3d41c4e8-a6bc-4978-ac23-fc37ba12ae77.png)

-The website has a clean design and is easy to use to find desired information, especially with the "Seafood checker" tool.
-I particularly appreciate that it provides alternative seafood options.

 ### Heuristic Evaluation

+#### Overall evaluation
+The website has a clean design with a strong visual identity.
+It has two ways to find the desired information, and the "Seafood checker" tool takes the users step by step to figure out whether a seafood species is sustainable.
+I particularly appreciate that it provides alternative seafood options across different species, which makes it a lot easier for users to figure out alternatives to buy when out shopping.
+I like the vector art of each seafood and condensed the information is in the initial search results, with the information expanded only after the user focuses on a specific species.

 #### 1. Visibility of System Status